Background pattern

 You should consult a doctor if it worsens or does not improve after 3 days.

-It is essential to use the smallest dose that relieves or controls pain and should not take this medication for longer than necessary to control your symptoms.
+It is important that you use the smallest dose that relieves/controls the pain and do not take this medication for longer than necessary to control your symptoms.

-Do not takeIbufén
+Do not takeIbufen

 • If you are allergic to ibuprofen or any of the other components of this medication (listed in section 6).